View in the short Inca Trail to Machu Picchu

 Highlight of The Day: Biking and River Rafting

-We will pick you up from your hotel (which must be located in Cusco or Ollantaytambo) at 6:00 a.m. to begin our Inca Jungle trail to Machu Picchu adventure.
+For Inca Jungle Trail 3 Days, we will pick you up from your hotel (which must be located in Cusco or Ollantaytambo) at 6:30 a.m.
 Afterwards, we’ll head to Ollantaytambo (1:45 hrs. of driving), where we have a short stop to buy some stuff that you will need along the tour.
 We continue in our private van for 1.20 more hours until we arrive at the Malaga Pass (4,316 meters above sea level) (14,160 feet above sea level).

 Santa Teresa - Aguas Calientes: Trekking (10 miles, 16 km)